-Actual no. of working days

-Actual man hours worked during the month
+Actual no. of working days22Actual man hours worked during the month4,300No. of Products Produced425Actual overhead incurred₹ 1,800 you are required to calculate the overhead variances for the month of November

-No. of Products Produced 425

-Actual overhead incurred ₹ 1,800

 Relevant information from the company's budget and standard cost data is as follows: